122A.19 Bilingual and English as a second language teachers; licenses.

 Subd.
 3. Employment of teachers.
 Teachers employed in a bilingual education or English as a second language program established pursuant to sections 124D.58 to 124D.64 shall not be employed to replace any presently employed teacher who otherwise would not be replaced.

 Subd.
 4. Teacher preparation programs.
-For the purpose of licensing bilingual and English as a second language teachers, the board may approve programs at colleges or universities designed for their training.
+For the purpose of licensing bilingual and English as a second language teachers, the board may approve programs at colleges or universities designed for their training subject to the approval of the state board of education.

 Subd.
 5. Persons eligible for employment.
 Any person licensed under this section shall be eligible for employment by a school board as a teacher in a bilingual education or English as a second language program in which the language for which the person is licensed is taught or used as a medium of instruction.
 A board may prescribe only those additional qualifications for teachers licensed under this section as are approved by the board of teaching.